opral/monorepo/packages/core/src/lint/README.md

 ## Lint Rules

-There already exist some lint rules you can use to check your `Resources` against.
+There exist some lint rules you can use to check your `Resources` against.
 You can find them [here](https://github.com/inlang/ecosystem).
 Or you can write your own rules.

 ### Creating your own lint rule